hathawayjess/PagePreloader/README.md

 #Page Preloader

-Based off of Codrops tutorial found here - http://tympanus.net/codrops/2014/08/05/page-preloading-effect/
+Based off of Codrops tutorial found [here](http://tympanus.net/codrops/2014/08/05/page-preloading-effect/)

 This is a page preloading effect made with CSS animations, SVG, and JavaScript.